gilleskratzer/ABN/quality_assurance.md

 ===

 # QA Case Studies – GLMM Nodes

+**General Comment**

+Numerical estimation of the marginal likelihood and marginal posterior distributions for model parameters is considerably more difficult in mixed models compared to those containing only fixed effects.
+Generally speaking, the internal abn code for nodes with a random effect term is very much slower than using INLA.
+Other than the fact that the internal code implements the conventional Laplace approximation (in contrast to INLA spline-based nested approximations) it also attempts to minimize the size of error in the mlik estimate by comparing mlik values using a 3 pt finite difference approximation for the hessian with those of a 5pt estimate, both of which use adaptive step sizes at both first and second derivative estimates.
+This takes considerable time but hopefully provides highly reliable estimates as we demonstrate below.

 **QA Study One – glmm nodes**

+This case study uses data set ex3.dag.data which is provided with abn and comprises of 13 binary variables and one grouping factor.
+We consider an analyses where each node is parameterized as a GLMM and where this has at most four parents.
+This gives a total of 10322 node-parent combinations against which we compare the internal abn code, with INLA, and also the posterior parameter modes against glmer().
+All the results, data and R code files for conducting this case study can be found here.

+Figure one shows the mlik comparison between the internal code and INLA.
+These are clearly in very close agreement, with the median (absolute) relative difference being 0.03 %.
+Figure two compares the estimated local error in mlik with the difference with INLA – there is no relationship here.

 **QA Study Two – glmm nodes**
 **QA Study Three – glmm nodes**
 **QA Study Four – glmm nodes**